slavonnet/docker-asterisk-testsute-asan/README.md

 - -v - share local and remove folders
 - {LOCAL_FOLDER} - your local folder in PC
 - --name - name of container
-- -d - if you need backgroudn work
+- -d - work in background
 - --rm - clean after rum (don't work with -d)
-- -it - foreground
+- -it - work in foreground
-- slavon/docker-asterisk-testsute-asan - repo name
+- slavon/docker-asterisk-testsute-asan - our repo name

 # ENV Agrguments